 The thickness of the metal wire used for the coils, also known as the coil gauge, can affect the firmness and durability of the mattress.
 A lower gauge (thicker wire) can provide a firmer feel and more durability, while a higher gauge (thinner wire) can provide a softer feel but may not last as long.

 Innerspring mattresses can be prone to motion transfer, meaning that movement on one side of the bed can be felt on the other side.
-Look for mattresses with individually wrapped coils or other technologies that can reduce motion transfer when looking for the best mattress for motion isolation.
+Look for mattresses with individually wrapped coils or other technologies that can reduce motion transfer when looking for the best mattress for couples.

 A strong and stable edge support can make it easier to get in and out of bed, as well as prevent sagging or roll-off.
 Look for mattresses with reinforced edges or perimeter coils for better edge support.